 SEO can be very geographically specific.
 One of the first projects I got was for an automotive repair shop in Salt Lake City.
 I live and work in San Diego.
 I needed to know what the SERP (search engine results page) looked like for someone searching in Utah.
-This brings up Google Developer Tool in Chrome.
-It may seem scary at first but you’ll be fine.
+This brings up the Google Developer Tool in Chrome.
+It may seem scary at first, but you’ll be fine.
 A simple Google search for instructions will get you on your way.

 Noise Cancelling Headphones

 No joke, these are lifesavers.
 There are so many at different price points to match your budget.
 You will get absorbed into learning, projects, and so forth, and getting distracted can be easy.
 Unfortunately, each time your attention is broken, it takes time to return to where you were.
 So put your phone away, throw on some comfortable noise-canceling headphones, and get lost in your work.
 The feeling you’ll get after realizing it’s been two hours but you figured it out is addicting.

 You’ve probably heard this before, and it’s as applicable here as it is for getting a mentor when starting a business.
 Reading articles will help with getting ideas, definitions, tricks, and so on, but inevitable, you’re going to run into questions that search engines will have a hard time answering.
 Someone who can help you in these moments will save you time and frustration.
 A mentor can also help you create a learning plan specific to your goals, answer questions, execution strategy, and validate your ideas.